nirnoy112/scraping-task/README.md

 -   Other considerations?

     'scrapeAllAdsInConsole' function to scrape all pages and ads shows the scraping process information and data within the console.
-But saving the data is one of the major goals of scraping so I've wrote a function named 'scrapeAllAdsInExcelFile' which allows to save all the scapped ads information in an excel file that can be passed to the function as a paramenter.
+But saving the data is one of the major goals of scraping so I've wrote a function named 'scrapeAllAdsInExcelFile' which allows to save all the scrapped ads information in an excel file that can be passed to the function as a parameter.